Budapestby VisitCity Guides

 Skip physical SIMs - activate Budapest mobile data instantly with eSIM technology

-Airalo offers plans from 1GB for 7 days ($4.50) to 20GB for 30 days ($36), operating on the Yettel network.
+Airalo has plans from 1GB for 7 days ($4.50) to 20GB for 30 days ($36).
+They work on the Yettel network.

 Pocket WiFi Rentals